-For more information about the Application home directory, see Choosing an Application Home in Oracle Fusion Middleware Planning an Installation of Oracle Fusion Middleware.
+For more about the Application home directory, see Choosing an Application Home in Oracle Fusion Middleware Planning an Installation of Oracle Fusion Middleware.

-For more information about reinstalling the software, see About Reinstalling the Software.
+For more about reinstalling the software, see Reinstalling the Software.

-For more information about the options on this screen, see Application Location in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.
+For more about options on this screen, see Application Location in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.

-3.2.2.4 Configuring the Administrator Account
+Configuring the Administrator Account